jgddesigns/stateshaper/src/main/tests/TESTS.md

 In relevant areas, Stateshaper outperforms existing algorithms such as Markov Chain, Cellular Automata, and Probalistic Methods.
 It is also an advanced tool for Machine Learning (ML) Training and Procedural Generation.

+---

+**CURRENT TESTS**

+***Markov Chain***

+Uses an NPC behavior model to demostrate how Stateshaper can derive predictable actions from statsitcs.
+The output is created from memory, reproducible and reverisible.
+It is also **compressed** and obfuscated for privacy.
+Markov can do this based on probability, but the output is random rather than determined.

+There may be instances where Markov chain is preferred, but the highlight is that Stateshaper can do all Markov can and aditionally add compression and obfuscation.

+---

+**COMING SOON:**

+*- Cellular Automata*

+*- ML Training*

+*- PRNG*

+*- Probalistic Methods*

+---

 Stateshaper is strongest when used after other systems: